About the program

 A: You can apply through the Faculty of Arts and Social Sciences, or through the Beedie School of Business as long as you satisfy entry requirements for both.

-Mrs. Bologea handles program declarations, course enrollments and withdrawals, program requirements, general advising and administrative issues.
-You can e-mail for an appointment or drop-in (don't forget to bring your advising transcript).
+Mr. Leardi handles program declarations, course enrollments and withdrawals, program requirements, general advising and administrative issues.
+You can e-mail your questions or to make an appointment.
 E-mail is the preferred form of communication and will be answered promptly (include student ID#).

 Philosophy and Law?
 Philosophy and Business?